IkramUdDoula/hashbase/README.md

 #### **Apps Tab** - Enable/Disable Widgets

 Click the **Settings** button (⚙️) > **Configuration** > **Apps** tab to toggle widgets on or off.
 Changes take effect after refreshing the page.

+#### **Clear All Data**

+In Settings > Secrets tab, there's a "Clear All Data" button in the Danger Zone that will:
+- Remove all API tokens (Gmail, Netlify)
+- Clear all widget preferences
+- Reset widget layouts
+- Clear all localStorage data

+Use this if you want to start fresh or are experiencing authentication issues.

 ## Usage